felipecrs/dahua-vto-on-home-assistant/README.md

 ### Configuring Asterisk

 You need to [install the Asterisk add-on](https://github.com/TECH7Fox/asterisk-hass-addons/blob/main/asterisk/DOCS.md) and then add a PJSIP extension for the VTO.
-Also, you need a "virtual" number/extension for the VTO to call to.
-The VTO will later connect to Asterisk and when someone rings it, it will call such number.
+Also, you need a number/extension for the VTO to call to.
+The VTO connect to Asterisk and when someone rings it, it will call Asterisk using that number/extension.

+When Asterisk receives the call, it will fire the Home Assistant automation.
+This is done through a script that calls Home Assistant's REST API to turn the `input_boolean.doorbell_calling` on, which then triggers the automation that handles the doorbell ring.

-The relevant Asterisk configuration files can be found at [`asterisk/custom`](./asterisk/custom/).
+The relevant Asterisk files, including the script mentioned above, can be found at [`asterisk`](./asterisk/).

+In my case, these files are added to `/addon_configs/b35499aa_asterisk/asterisk`.
+Don't forget to add execution permissions to the script with `chmod +x /addon_configs/b35499aa_asterisk/asterisk/perform_ha_action.sh`, otherwise Asterisk will not be able to execute it.

 ### Configuring the VTO